north-star-sharing/north-star-sharing.github.io/docs/index.md

 we’ve got you covered.
 Easily share the captivating imagines you take alongside with the Celestial Coordinates to a community of fellow gazers!
 Explore other members photos and find them for yourself with the attached coordinates and help from your phone to point you in the right direction.

+> TODO: 1 or more paragraphs summarizing your aims or motivations for selecting the given topic for
+> your app.
+That is, why did you choose to develop this particular app, and why is this (at least
+> potentially) a useful or interesting app?

 After signing in, users will be able to take pictures of celestial objects and attach tags for easy categorization and searching.
 A user's own pictures will be displayed in a social media-style feed.